abhimanyupallavisudhir/infonomy-server/README.md

 - [ ] allow matchers to filter for only recursive contexts (for botsellers)
 - [ ] **recursive answers on answers not bought should not be shown, even if bought**
 - [ ] make sure matcher logic is correct
+  - [ ] case-insenstive matching, or regex-based matching if given a prefix
+  - [ ] make sure all matcher attrs can be set when creating one
+  - [ ] make sure bot seller matcher inboxes are populated when new matcher is created (they're not)
+  - [ ] maybe instead of having these inboxes update separately we can have it just be a query
+- [ ] make sure balances (both .balance and .available_balance) are updated when bot seller infooffers are bought and sold

 ### UI improvements
 - [x] fix the profile page mess